Protection Warrior Tank Easy Mode — Midnight Pre-Patch (12.0)

 To understand the ability priority listed below, you first need to understand what all the abilities do.
 For in-depth information regarding all the abilities mentioned here, as well as many more, you can look into the Spells Summary guide linked below.

 The basic rotation as a Protection Warrior is based on the following priority.
 As said, this is a priority.
-It is not the exact sequence in which abilities should be cast, but rather for each time you are able to cast an ability, you should start at the top of the list and cast the first available ability.
+It is not the exact sequence in which abilities should be cast, but rather, each time you are able to cast an ability, you should start at the top of the list and cast the first available ability.

 - Cast